Caste Equality Project

 Phase I: Educating Dalit Lawyers

-“Dalit” castes are those that have historically been referred to as “untouchable.”
-Caste-based discrimination is illegal in Nepal, but in rural areas like Saptari District, access to legal recourse is rare.
+The challenges confronted by Nepal’s Dalit communities are complex and tightly woven with every aspect of life, from pre-natal care to early nutrition to educational opportunities to childhood friendships to housing stability and onward.
+Caste-based discrimination is illegal in Nepal, but in rural areas, access to legal recourse is rare.
 Many members of Dalit castes are not even aware that legal protections exist for them.

 Educating Dalit Lawyers (or EDL), launched in July 2022, is an enriched law school scholarship program designed especially for graduating high schoolers from Nepal’s Dalit community, formerly known as the “untouchable” castes.
-These young people are hoping to become human rights lawyers who will eventually fight for the rights of Dalits in Nepal’s courts.
+The program encourages change at higher levels in Nepal by championing human rights lawyers from the Dalit community.
 Learn more here.

-Phase 2: Caste Equality Project in Saptari District
+Phase II: Caste Equality Project in Saptari District

 Saptari District is a region of Nepal where Dalit populations (those historically called “untouchable”) face particularly complex barriers between themselves and crucial resources like education, good nutrition, safe shelter, and more.
 NYF began the work of turning the tide for children living in Saptari District in July 2023.
 This phase focuses on bringing specialized versions of our existing, proven programming into the Musahar Dalit villages of Saptari District.